fortune cookie printables to celebrate lunar new year

 Y’all, this Friday is the Lunar New Year and I am so excited!
 Why?
-Because it’s the Year of the Ox!
-And guess what–I’m an Ox!
-I don’t know why but I just feel like that means it’s going to be MY year.
-I’ve never had that feeling before but I’m feeling it now.
-2021 will be the year that all my dreams come true.
-Or at least the year I get to catch up on sleep and fit into my skinny jeans again, lol.
-To celebrate Lunar New Year I wanted to attempt homemade fortune cookies for the first time.
+Because Tuesday, February 17, 2026 marks the year of the Horse!
+Personally I’m an Ox so I have a few years to go before it’s MY year again. regardless, to celebrate Lunar New Year I wanted to attempt homemade fortune cookies for the first time.
 I thought it would be fun to make some fortune cookie printables and share them with you!

 what is Lunar New Year?

 The Lunar calendar typical goes from February through February, although the exact date will shift because a lunar year is roughly 354 days whereas a solar year is 365 days.
-This Lunar New Year (the Year of the Ox!) will be February 12, 2021 through January 31, 2022.
+This Lunar New Year (the Year of the Horse) will be February 17, 2026 through February 5, 2027.

 In the U.S. Lunar New Year is more commonly lumped together with Chinese New Year; however, Lunar New Year is the more inclusive and accurate term because it applies to the holiday worldwide.
 Lunar New Year isn’t only observed in China.
 It’s celebrated across several countries and other territories in Asia, including South Korea, and Singapore.

-find out more about the Chinese Zodiac sign of the Ox
+find out more about the Chinese Zodiac signs

 Do you know what your Chinese Zodiac sign is?
 I think it’s fun to know what they say about your Chinese Zodiac sign and see if it applies to you.
+As I said, I’m an Ox.
 Supposedly the Ox is known for being diligent, dependable, strong, and determined.
 You can read more about the different Chinese Zodiac signs here.

 other ideas to celebrate Chinese new year: